 Do what I like to call, a brain dump.
-Anything and everything that is on your mind to be done – get it on paper.
+Anything and everything that is on your mind to do – get it on paper.
 You might find that this exercise alone helps you to sleep better at night.

 - Use one calendar for everything.
 It doesn’t matter if it’s on your phone, online, on your fridge or a pocket calendar/agenda in your purse, use the same one for everything, so that all of your appointments are in one central location.
 Having one and only one reduces confusion and stress.
 Use it religiously.
 Don’t agree to anything without checking your calendar and recording it.

 - Use the Pomodoro method.
 This is one of the best tips I’ve come across in my travels.
-The basic concept is that you break work into intervals of 20-25 minutes, taking a ten-minute break in between, and jumping right back into the next interval.
-After two hours of this, you’ve earned yourself a half hour break.
+The basic concept is that you break work into intervals of 20-25 minutes, take a ten-minute break in between, and jump right back into the next interval.
+After two hours of this, you’ve earned yourself a half-hour break.
 It doesn’t sound like you’d be too productive with all those breaks, right?
 I can attest to this method, it’s always a surprise how much you can get done in twenty minutes.
 Set a timer on your phone or use a kitchen timer and watch how your productivity increases even more.